Starofall/RTX/tools/http-test-server/README.txt

-This is a small node.js based server used to test the HTTP modul of rtx
+This is a small node.js based server used to test the HTTP module of RTX

 Get Node.js and start the server with